tonioloewald/bindinator.js/docs/css.md

 write CSS rules inside the component accordingly.

 If you're rigorous about using the component's automatic class in every css rule that is intended to be scoped to a component, there should be no leakage.
-In practice, this is overkill.
+(In practice, this is overkill and you can be more relaxed about about selectors, and tighten up rules — e.g. using `>` judiciously — only in a small number of cases.)

 #### `_component_`